xaviergonz/T4Immutable/README.md

 ## Does Intellisense and all that stuff work after using this?
 Absolutely, since the generated files are .cs files Intellisense will pick the syntax without problems.

+# Why doesn't it generate a builder?
+Why would you need one when you can set all parameters at once by using the constructor or change as many parameters as you want at once with a single ```With(...)``` invocation?
+That being said, please let me know if you think otherwise.

 ## Can I suggest new features or whatever?
 Please do!